Kong/kongponents/docs/components/catalog.md

 - `emptyStateActionRoute` - Route for empty state action
 - `emptyStateActionMessage` - Button text for empty state action

-If using a CTA button, a `kcardcatalog-empty-state-cta-clicked` event is fired when clicked.
+If using a CTA button, a `KCatalog-empty-state-cta-clicked` event is fired when clicked.

-<KCardCatalog
+<KCatalog
   title="Customized empty catalog"
-  :items="getItems(0)"
+  :fetcher="emptyFetcher"
   emptyStateTitle="No Workspaces exist"
   emptyStateMessage="Adding a new Workspace will populate this catalog." emptyStateActionMessage="Create a Workspace"